 Research-driven innovation is really pulling weight in the 3D printing industry.
-The additive manufacturing program in Somerset Community College’s (SCC) has successfully been able to produce stainless steel parts using a $600 desktop 3D printer.
-The program leaders have also been able to Tungsten Inert Gas (TIG) welded several of these parts together.
+The additive manufacturing program in Somerset Community College (SCC) has successfully been able to produce stainless steel parts using a $600 desktop 3D printer.
+The program leaders have also been able to Tungsten Inert Gas (TIG) weld several of these parts together.

-This project succeeded in its goal to use an inexpensive 3D desktop printer to print stainless steel parts.
+This project succeeded in its goal of using an inexpensive 3D desktop printer to print stainless steel parts.
 It is one of the first times that fully metal parts were 3D printed on an inexpensive desktop printer and welded together using conventional welding methods.

 SCC has been at the top of the leaderboard when it comes to advancing 3D printing operations in Kentucky.
 The school created the southeastern state’s first certificate program in 3D printing while also helping businesses integrate 3D printing into their workflows or operations.

 “Helping these groups understand that the power of additive manufacturing is not so much about the 3D printer itself.” says Eric Wooldridge, Additive Manufacturing Professor at SCC”It is about the complex Next-Generation products that the 3D printers can create as well as the cutting edge materials that the printers can utilize.”

 Metal extrusion 3D printers come with a whole lot of safety requirements and could cost as much as half a million dollars.
 However, SCC was able to customize low-cost desktop 3D printers worth just about $450 for metal filament extrusion for less than $600 per printer.
 The parts were 3D printed and then heated to remove the plastic and fuse the remaining metal together.